The Ultimate Bali Wedding Guide

 Ask if they can take you on a site visit pre-wedding to check out various venues and whether there is a charge for this service.

-If you’re not sure about their personality, ask them who their ideal client is.
+Ask them who their ideal client is.
 You want to determine whether or not you will work well together before you commit to paying a fee.

-Ask about their relationships with the various vendors in Bali; you want to know if you’ll be locked in to use their preferred vendors, or if they are open to you bringing your own people on board.
+Ask about their relationships with the various vendors in Bali.
+You want to know if you’ll be locked in to use their preferred vendors, or if they are open to you bringing your own people on board.

 Ask if they receive a commission for using certain vendors and whether that commission can be translated into savings for you instead of kick-back for them.